-She has published poems in various literary journals, including Meta/Phor(e)/Play, Crisis Chronicles Cyber Litmag, Split Rock Review, The Woven Tale Press, Great American Literary Magazine, Gone Lawn 19, Columbia Poetry Review, Windhover, Prairie Schooner, The Wallace Stevens Journal, Phoebe, Murmur, Prometheus, and Artists & Influence, as well as reviews of poetry in The American Book Review, and a review of literary criticism in The Wallace Stevens Journal.
+She has published poems in various literary journals, including Meta/Phor(e)/Play, Crisis Chronicles Cyber Litmag, Split Rock Review, The Woven Tale Press, Great American Literary Magazine, Gone Lawn 19, Columbia Poetry Review, Fence, Prairie Schooner, Syllogism, The Wallace Stevens Journal, Phoebe, Murmur, Prometheus, and Artists & Influence–as well as reviews of poetry in The American Book Review and a review of literary criticism in The Wallace Stevens Journal.

 She resides in Connecticut in her Poet’s Cottage with T.S.
-Eliot (Eliot for short), an amazing rescue dog from Houston, Texas that another poet, Melissa Studdard rescued from Houston, TX homelessness and nursed back to health–and her adopted kitty, Marina Snow.
+Eliot (Eliot for short), an amazing rescue dog that poet Melissa Studdard rescued from Houston, TX homelessness and nursed back to health–and her adopted kitty, Marina Snow.

 You can follow Krysia on facebook on her personal page, her Krysia Jopek Author Page; her dog T.S. on his Eliot Jopek fan page, and Diaphanous on the Diaphanous Press facebook page in addition to www.diaphanouspress.com.
 Feel free to email her via the Contact page on this website, if so inclined.
 She loves to hear from readers, former students and colleagues, and other lost connections.